 • Iwo Jima and Okinawa

-• the invasions of the Gilbert and Marshall Islands
+• The invasions of the Gilbert and Marshall Islands

-• the strikes against Truk
+• The strikes against Truk

-• and a series of battles against Japanese bases in Asia and the Western Pacific.
+• And a series of battles against Japanese bases in Asia and the Western Pacific

 In Japan, she fired the last 16” American projectile of the war.